| | Been working without a decent break

 visor wipe, tickets, passport, cash, today's map, camera, phone, waterproofs

 and plastic bags for inside the boots should it rain.
 That's packing done.
+Top up bike's oil to max, lube the chain

 and note the mileage - 275, although as this is the third dashboard she's